sainumannu/PramaIA-Constellation/PramaIAServer/docs/api/TRIGGER_SYSTEM_API_DOCUMENTATION.md

       ]
     },
     {
-      "id": "any_change",
+      "id": "pdf_file_deleted",
-      "name": "Qualsiasi Modifica",
+      "name": "PDF File Deleted",
-      "description": "Triggered when any change occurs in the monitored folder", "tags": ["any-change", "comprehensive-monitoring"],
+      "description": "Triggered when a PDF file is deleted from the monitored folder", "tags": ["file-deleted", "removal"],
       "outputs": [
         {
           "name": "file_path",
           "type": "string",
-          "description": "Absolute path to the changed PDF file" },
+          "description": "Absolute path to the deleted PDF file" },
         {
+          "name": "file_name",
+          "type": "string",
+          "description": "Name of the PDF file"
+        },
+        {
+          "name": "deleted_at",
+          "type": "string",
+          "description": "ISO timestamp when the deletion was detected" }
+      ]
+    },
+    {
+      "id": "pdf_file_modified",
+      "name": "PDF File Modified",
+      "description": "Triggered when a PDF file is modified in the monitored folder", "tags": ["file-modified", "update"],
+      "outputs": [
+        {
+          "name": "file_path",
+          "type": "string",
+          "description": "Absolute path to the modified PDF file" },
+        {
           "name": "change_type",
           "type": "string",
-          "description": "Type of change: created, modified, or deleted", "enum": ["created", "modified", "deleted"]
+          "description": "Type of modification",
+          "enum": ["content_changed", "metadata_changed"]
         },
         {
-          "name": "detected_at",
+          "name": "modified_at",
           "type": "string",
-          "description": "ISO timestamp when the change was detected" }
+          "description": "ISO timestamp when the modification was detected" }
       ]
     }